SungHoHong2/Leetcode-Experiment/easy/Merge_Sorted_Array/README.md

         """
         # make a copy of nums1
         # empty the nums1(return array)
-        # Two get pointers for nums1 and nums2.
+        # get pointers for nums1, nums2 and return array.
         # iterate until the nums1 or the num2 are empty
             # if nums1 is smaller
                 # append nums1 to return array